 If you have been hurt—or, worse, if you have lost a loved one—in one of these 18-wheeler accidents in Spartanburg, Greenville, Union, or beyond, then you’ve probably spent restless nights wondering whether a trucker should be behind the wheel.
 We want to remind you that you have rights.
-A skilled trucking lawyer may be able to use these federal safety regulations to help make compelling case to maximize your compensation, which may include punitive damages.
+A skilled trucking lawyer may be able to use these federal safety regulations to help make a compelling case to maximize your compensation, which may include punitive damages.
 Getting a full and fair settlement or trial award may be the best measure of justice you can achieve, since the trucker will most likely get a traffic ticket for a few hundred bucks at worst.

 But obtaining compensation in these cases is not easy.
 Trucking cases are not your typical car crash—they can be far more complex due to extensive safety regulations that can impact your case, the severity of your injuries, and many times, an insurance company that fights you tooth and nail.
 For more information, check out our free report on South Carolina traffic accident cases, which includes a chapter on 18-wheeler crashes.

 Please contact us when you’re ready to discuss your rights and learn how we can build a strong case for you.
 Get your questions answered in a free, no pressure strategy session with a Spartanburg, SC semi-traileraccident attorney.
 Call toll free at 888.230.1841, or start a live chat or email right from this site.

 Related Links:Federal Law Tries to Protect You From Overworked Truckers